steemit/smt-whitepaper/smt-manual/manual.md

 #### Hidden cap FAQ

-- Q: Should my TGE have a cap?
+- Q: Should my ITO have a cap?
-- A: Some set of people stay away from uncapped TGE's due to perceived "greed", or want a guaranteed lower bound on the percentage of the TGE their contribution will buy.
+- A: Some set of people stay away from uncapped ITO's due to perceived "greed", or want a guaranteed lower bound on the percentage of the ITO their contribution will buy.
 If you want this set of people to participate, use a cap.